TaQINgs/DuckCount-ComputerVision/README.md

 # 🦆 DuckCount - Computer Vision Project

-DuckCount adalah proyek Computer Vision yang dibuat untuk mendeteksi dan menghitung jumlah bebek dalam sebuah gambar menggunakan model YOLOv8 dari Ultralytics.
-Proyek ini bertujuan sebagai eksperimen sederhana dalam bidang deteksi objek dengan deep learning dan pengolahan citra.
+DuckCount is a simple Computer Vision project designed to detect and count ducks in an image using the YOLOv8 model from Ultralytics.
+This project serves as a basic experiment in object detection using deep learning and image processing techniques.

 ---

-## 📌 Fitur Utama
+## 📌 Features

-- Deteksi objek bebek secara otomatis dari gambar
+- Automatically detects duck objects in an image
-- Menampilkan bounding box hasil deteksi
+- Displays detection results with bounding boxes
-- Implementasi YOLOv8 dari Ultralytics
+- Implements YOLOv8 by Ultralytics
-- Dapat dijalankan secara lokal maupun di Google Colab
+- Can be run locally or on Google Colab

 ---

-## 🧠 Teknologi yang Digunakan
+## 🧠 Technologies Used

 - Python 3.x
 - Ultralytics (YOLOv8)